 For many reasons, Dropbox is an amazing tool, and it's not the only option out there (Google Drive is another popular and free option that many people love).
 The point is to use something that allows you to store files for free, sync folders and files between multiple computers and devices, and easily share documents as needed.

-Without this free resource at my disposal, many things would be harder, and I would probably have piles of paper stacked up all over my house.
+Without this free resource, many things would be harder, and I would probably have piles of paper all over my house.

-The ability to retrieve information on your iPhone or Droid at the drop of a hat (and all for FREE, I might add) is a HUGE convenience that you ought to be taking advantage of.
+The ability to retrieve information on your iPhone or Droid at the drop of a hat (and all for FREE, I might add) is a huge convenience you ought to take advantage of.

 How I Organize My Files With Dropbox

-When I open up my dropbox account, I see six big folders.
-Each of these folders contains a massive amount of data that constitute my entire life.
+When I open my Dropbox account, I see six big folders.
+Each folder contains a massive amount of data that constitutes my entire life.

 File organization 1